WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 As a privacy-oriented solution the focus is always on minimizing how much we reveal about our financial activity.
 For that reason when we create a new address to receive bitcoins or when we send a transaction that generates a change coin, we are forced to label that coin!
 And what kind of information do we have to provide here?
-The label has to tell us who is/are the one/s that know about that coin, the involved parties.
+The label has to tell us who are the involved parties that know about that coin.

 For example, if I create a new address to receive a `0.5 BTC` payment from Andrew for a laptop that I sold to him then the label has to be: `Andrew`.